danaikorre/dsmanufacturing.github.io/content.md

 ### Week 7: Data carpentry

-This lecture overviews and introduces data carpentry
+Week 7 will take a breather from lecture material and focus on project 1-on-1s, where we will go through projects with participants.
+These sessions will allow participants to discuss their ideas and work to this point with one of the organisers, and to receive interim feedback.

+OR graph databases and other ways of storing data

-The workshop will **discuss data cleansing** with us and the peers.
+The workshop will **discuss Jupyter Notebooks + ML** with us and the peers.

 ### Week 8: ML/AI